 Let’s be real, gluten free buns are usually lacking in the soft and squishy department, but I have two tricks to make them more appetizing:

-- Place a baked burger patty onto the bun then wrap in foil and place inside the hot oven for a few minutes.
+2. Wrap them.
+Place a baked burger patty onto the bun then wrap in foil and place inside the hot oven for a few minutes.
 Softens them right up!
-We do this with both with my gluten free bun and the regular hamburgers buns the kids and Ben eat.
+We do this with both with my gluten free bun and the regular hamburgers buns my kids and husband eat.
 Such a game changer!

 How to Cook Burgers in the Oven